pantheon-systems/documentation/source/content/guides/new-dashboard/02-workspaces.md

 By default, all users are assigned the Administrator role after the Workspace is created.

-You can manage team members and assign [roles and permissions](/change-management#roles-and-permissions) in the dashboard.
+Manage team members and assign [roles and permissions](/change-management#roles-and-permissions) in the dashboard.
 If you're working with a [Partner Agency](https://pantheon.io/plans/partner-program?docs), add them as a Supporting Organization.

 ## Autopilot